Anishabhi/asmrgenerator/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application This project is a starting point for a Flutter application.
+This is basically a front end for a mobile app for generation using flutter and the learning    model for asmr is trained and to be connected to the app through huggingface.
+The chat space is where a input text can be provided and thecorrespondin ASmR will be produced in the App.

 A few resources to get you started if this is your first Flutter project: